AustinHackers/austinhackers.github.io/cve.md

 Vulnerabilities involving AHA! should be reported to [aha@takeonme.org](mailto:aha@takeonme.org).

-Vulnerabilities involving other parties must be either presented at a regular AHA! [meeting], the affected vendor, or kept to yourself.
+Vulnerabilities involving other parties must be either (1) presented at a regular AHA! [meeting], (2) disclosed directly to the affected vendor, or (3) kept to yourself.

 [CVE Numbering Authority]: https://www.cve.org/PartnerInformation/ListofPartners/partner/AHA